DaFuqs/LootCrates/README.md

 ## Example Usages

-- loot crates that can be looted once per player in structures as a reward for exploration
+- Loot crates that can be looted once per player in structures as a reward for exploration
 - Use locked crates as a form of progression, handing out the keys as rewards for quests or advancements
 - Use shulker crates in mob drops for that "loot chest" feel
-- To build upon that: Use locked shulker crates instead, to encourage trading scatter the required keys around the landscape for players to find.
+- To build upon that: Use locked shulker crates instead.
+To encourage trading scatter the required keys around the landscape for players to find.
-- Scatter keys around the landscape and place loot crates at the servers central square.
-To get players to run into each other for socializaton or PvP, fighting each other for their keys
+- Place instant regenerating, locked loot crates at the servers central square to get players to run into each other for socializaton or PvP, fighting each other for their keys

 ## Rarities
-loot crates, shulker crates and keys all come in all the vanilla rarities, each with their own unique look:
+Loot crates, shulker crates and keys all come in all the vanilla rarities, each with their own unique look:
 - Common
 - Uncommon
 - Rare